Do you accrue annual leave on WorkCover in Victoria?

 In order to obtain weekly payments from the WorkCover insurer, ensure you have a valid certificate of capacity and provide this to your employer.

-Can I cash out my annual leave?
+Can I cash out my annual leave while on WorkCover?

-You’re only able to cash out your annual leave when an award or a registered agreement permits this.
 If an award or registered agreement does not cover this in relation to your employment, then you can still come to an agreement with your employer.

 You should have at least four weeks of annual leave accrued before you can cash out your annual leave.